Guanghua School of Management

 The Guanghua School of Management, Peking University (北京大学光华管理学院) is the business school of Peking University, a public university in Beijing, China.

 The school offers undergraduate, master's, and doctoral programs, with a total enrollment of more than 3,000 students.
 In addition to full-time academic programs, the School runs an EMBA program and MPAcc program, as well as several other non-degree, customized Executive Education Programs.
-Guanghua was ranked #54 in the top 100 Global MBA rankings by the Financial Times for its International MBA program, and #8 for its Master of Finance program in 2012.

 It has consistently been regarded as one of the top business schools in China, often recognized for faculty research, academic teaching, and admission selectivity.
 Notable members of the faculty include celebrated economists Li Yining and Zhang Weiying.
 The school's current dean is Liu Qiao.

 The school is staffed with about 100 full-time teaching faculty members.
 Some universities represented by recently recruited faculty members are Harvard, Oxford, Yale, University of California, Berkeley, Stanford, Carnegie Mellon, Brown, and Purdue.
 The School offers Undergraduate, Specialized Master and Doctoral programs, with a total enrollment of more than 3,000 students.
 In addition to full-time academic programs, the School also runs an EMBA program and MPAcc program, as well as several other non-degree Executive Development Programs.

-The School is seen by many as a neo-liberal think tank.